abmula/cineplex-seat-watch/README.md

 ## Files
 - `watch.py` — the watcher.
 Runs once per invocation.
-- `com.malek.cineplex-seat-watch.plist` — launchd job that runs it every 10 min.
+- `com.[user].cineplex-seat-watch.plist` — launchd job that runs it every 10 min.
 - `state.json` — remembers what it already alerted on (so you're not spammed).
 - `layouts/` — cached seat maps (geometry never changes).
 - `watch.log` — output from each run.